Find out if Peak Day Pricing is right for your business

 As a solar customer, you're eligible to participate in Peak Day Pricing.
 It's a rate option that gives businesses a discount on regular summer electricity rates in exchange for higher prices during 9 to 15 days per year.
 These Event Days typically occur on the hottest days of the summer.

 Solar customers can participate risk-free for the first 12 months with Bill Protection.
 If you pay more during your first year on Peak Day Pricing, we credit you the difference.
 After Bill Protection has ended, solar customers can use Net Energy Metering (NEM) credits to offset Event Day charges.
 Note: NEM True-Up statements are separate from Peak Day Pricing Bill Protection credit statements.

 Contact your Business Energy Solutions representative if you have questions about rate plans, energy assessments or our programs.
 You can also contact the Solar Customer Service Center weekdays, 8 a.m. to 5 p.m., at 1-877-743-4112.

 Peak Day Pricing Event Days are usually called on especially hot days when electricity demand peaks.

 Peak Day Pricing Event Day Forecast

 This forecast averages temperatures in PG&E's territory, showing the probability of a Peak Day Pricing Event Day.
-The standard trigger temperature is 98°.
+The trigger temperature is currently set at 96°.

 Forecast is scrollable on mobile devices.